leak4256/statistics-report/README.md

 ## Technologies
 Project is created with:
 * Python version: 3.8
-* flax library for frontend
+* Flask library for frontend
 ## Setup
 To run this project you only have to : run app.py pyhon file.